CCPA

 Companies can avoid the problem by asking their clients to use a private email account, such as StayPrivate, or by using StayPrivate themselves.

-The good news is that you can fix this problem quickly and easily.
+The good news is that you can fix this problem quickly and easily by using solutions such as StayPrivate Secure Delivery, Secure Delivery Plus or TLS Ensure.